 Part B 1.
-[1 mark] Using the spring scale, determine the average force required to lift the provided mass vertically from the floor to the top of the lab bench.
+[1 mark] Use the spring scale to measure the average force required to lift the provided mass vertically from the floor to the top of the lab bench.
 Pull on the scale slowly at constant speed and estimate the reading to the nearest 0.1 N: $F{avg} =$ .
-PROPERLY measure the vertical distance d (in cm), showing ALL your work.
+PROPERLY measure the vertical distance d, showing ALL work, (in cm).
 Convert to m.
 2. [1 mark] Use Equation 7 to calculate the work done moving the mass with NO RAMP.
 3. [1 mark] Place the wooden 'ramp' against the bench so that the top edge of the ramp is aligned with the top of the lab bench.
-Use the spring scale determine the average force required to pull the provided mass along the ramp from the floor to the top of the table.
-Pull on the scale slowly at constant speed and estimate the reading to the nearest 0.1 N: $F{avg} =$ PROPERLY measure the length d of the ramp, showing all work, (in cm).
+Use the spring scale to measure the average force required to pull the provided mass along the ramp from the floor to the top of the table.
+Pull on the scale slowly at constant speed and estimate the reading to the nearest 0.1 N: $F{avg} =$ .
+PROPERLY measure the length d of the ramp, showing ALL work, (in cm).
 Convert to m.
 4. [1 mark] Use Equation 7 to calculate the work done moving the mass USING THE RAMP.
 5. [1 mark] Which method (ramp or no ramp) required more work?
 Why?
-Hint: force(s)?
+[HINT: force(s)?]
 6. [2 marks] Use Equation 6 to calculate the work done by gravity in EACH case.
 Discuss.
-7. [1 mark] Given your answers above, what is the benefit of using a ramp?
-Hint: think Egyptian!
-8. [1 mark] Given your calculations of the work in parts 2 & 4 and your answers in 5 & 6, determine how much work is done by friction on the ramp.
+7. [1 mark] Given your answers above, what is the benefit of the ramp?
+[HINT: think Egyptian!]
+8. [1 mark] Using calculations of the work from parts 2 & 4 and your answers in 5 & 6, determine how much work is done by friction on the ramp.
 What sign should this work be?
-Explain briefly.
-1. [1 mark] Go outside and calculate the total vertical height of the staircase between Starbucks and the Natural History Museum.
-Detail your method & show ALL your calculations/measurements. - 2.
+Explain.
+Part C 1.
+[1 mark] Go outside and determine the total vertical height of the staircase between Starbucks & the Natural History Museum.
+Detail your method & show ALL work/steps. - 2.
 [1 mark] Measure the time (to nearest second) to climb the stairs (both normally & 'fast'). - 3.
-[1 mark] For one partner, what (average) force is exerted during the climb?
+[1 mark] Calculate the (average) force exerted during the climb.
 [1.00 lb = 4.45 N]. - 4.
-[1 mark] Calculate the work they do climbing both normally & fast.
+[1 mark] Calculate the work done climbing both normally & fast.
 Discuss briefly.
-5. [1 mark] Calculate the power they exert climbing both normally & fast.
+5. [1 mark] Calculate the power exerted climbing both normally & fast.
 Discuss briefly.